ashmalzahra/Review-of-past-project/README.md

 Clone this repository to get started with the project.

 ### Setup

--Clone the folder to your local machine.
+- Clone the folder to your local machine.
--Create your pull request for reviewing code.
+- Open a local copy of the project in your code editor.

 ## Authors